The Adventure Zone: Reception

 The podcast has been well-received, especially among younger and LGBT+ demographics.
 It has sold out dozens of live shows since 2014, and has been downloaded hundreds of millions of times.
 One of the creators, Justin McElroy, said of the podcast, "[it] has a following."
 The Adventure Zone currently holds a 4.9 rating on Podbay, and a 5.0 rating on Apple Podcasts.

 The Balance arc received overwhelmingly positive criticism.
 It was described by The Mary Sue as "one of the most moving and epic adventures of recent memory."
 The climactic ending in particular was warmly received.
 Patrick Rothfuss stated the show possessed “some of the finest storytelling I have ever experienced.
 In any genre.
 Ever.”

 The Amnesty arc was described by The Mary Sue as possessing a "uniquely compassionate kind of story-telling, based on connection and hope, and that's something so rare in this world that even the imperfect efforts must be applauded, simply because there's nothing else quite like it out there."
 Comic Book Resources also received the arc positively, stating that it was "filled with great characters, goofs, and heart-wrenching moments."

+The Dust arc's two seasons were well received by The Escapist.
+"Not only did Dust deliver a tight, satisfying mystery, but it brought moments emblematic of the familial humor distinct to The Adventure Zone‘s gameplay, like the town’s collective roast of Griffin McElroy’s Errol."

 The Graduation arc received criticism for Travis McElroy's performance as dungeon master, with complaints that the arc had a confusing plot line, an overabundance of secondary characters, and a lack of meaningful consequences for poor dice rolls by the players.
 Graduation was poorly received for its heavy exposition, lack of player agency and large cast of non-player characters (NPCs).
 The Mary Sue commented that "Travis... went a bit too far in crafting his own narrative and didn’t let his players, well, play enough."
 The positive representation of Fitzroy Maplecourt as the show's first asexual character however was praised.
 Em Rowntree of The Geekiary was more positive about the direction of the campaign, emphasizing that "the heart of TAZ as far as I'm concerned is a sort of very stupid and unexpectedly emotional outrageousness.
 It soars when it's narratively unjustifiable."

+The Ethersea arc was described as a "solid entry" by The Escapist, but levelled some criticism at the slow worldbuilding introduction and the arc's macro plot.

+The Steeplechase arc was warmly received by The Escapist, which described it as a "return to form" for the show, praising the use of smaller arcs and comedic encounters.
+The introduction of the character Shlabethany during the Passion's Cove episodes was also highlighted by CBR.